Fermion-parity qubit in a proximitized double quantum dot: Conclusions and discussions

-The fermion-parity qubit is controllable with electric gates to perform single- and two-qubit gates, as well as initialization and read-out.
-The qubit states are well separated from the nearest non-computational states by an energy difference of the order of the induced pairing potential $2\Gamma_\nu$, which permits fast gate operations while avoiding population of non-computational states.
-Taking aluminium as a host superconductor with gap $\Delta \approx 0.2$meV and estimating $\Gamma_\nu \approx \Delta/4 = 2\pi \hbar \times 12$GHz, we expect that single-qubit gates can be achieved on a nanosecond scale.
+Single- and two-qubit gates, as well as initialization and readout can be performed using direct coupling to electric gates.
+The qubit states are well separated from the nearest non-computational states by an energy difference of the order of the induced pairing potential $2\Gamma_\nu$, which permits fast gate operations while avoiding population of non-computational states, similar to spin qubits.
+In semiconductor platforms InAs and SiGe with Al as parent superconductor, we estimated that single-qubit gates can be performed on a time scale of 1~ns.
+We expect that the fermion parity qubit can achieve reasonable coherence in platforms with either low noise on the interdot tunneling strength or low Overhauser spin-spin exchange noise with nuclear spin, such as in group IV semiconductors where SiGe is a promising candidate due to the available technology.
+For the former, strong tunneling protects towards Overhauser noise.
+For the latter, operating the system in the weak-tunneling regime protects against electric field noise coupling to both inter-dot tunneling and level energies.

-Future theoretical directions of this work could address how large charging energy $U_\nu \gg \Delta, \Gamma_\nu$ or induced pairing strength $\Gamma_\nu \gg \Delta$ modifies the qubit spectrum and decoherence properties in detail.
-We expect that the qualitative features of our proposal persist for large charging energy, with quantitative modifications as the even-parity bound states become singlets composed of an electron on the dot and a quasiparticle from the superconductor \cite{YuActaPhysSin2005Aug,ShibaProgTheorPhys1968Sep,Rusinov1969Jan,BauerJPhys:CondensMatter2007Nov,MengPhysRevB2009Jun}.
+Future theoretical directions could further investigate how correlation effects affect and could be engineered to optimize coherence.
+For example, in the Yu-Shiba-Rusinov regime, the case when the interdot tunneling becomes larger than the tunneling to the superconductors could be explored.
+Also, it would be interesting to discuss qubit operation with quantum dots in the Kondo regime.
+Further directions could quantify how inelastic scattering with phonons or quasiparticles affect coherence.

 An experimental realization of our proposal would demonstrate encoding of quantum information in the fermionic parity degree of freedom separated from its electric charge.
 This property is shared by the topological Majorana qubits and is an essential element in their anticipated decoupling of the encoded quantum information from the environmental noise.
 While topological Majorana qubits \cite{LutchynNatRevMater2018May, PradaNatRevPhys2020Oct,FlensbergOppenStern2021} have proven difficult to realize, our proposal uses currently available technology.
 We hope our proposal inspires experimental realization and further studies on how superconductivity can decouple quantum information from the environment.